-17. Under the ordinary concepts test, you are a resident if you reside in Australia.
+- 17. Under the ordinary concepts test, you are a resident if you reside in Australia.

-18. The term 'reside' is not defined in the Australian income tax law and has its ordinary meaning.
+- 18. The term 'reside' is not defined in the Australian income tax law and has its ordinary meaning.

-19. The ordinary meaning has been expressed as 'to dwell permanently or for a considerable time, to have one's settled or usual abode, to live, in or at a particular place'.12
+- 19. The ordinary meaning has been expressed as 'to dwell permanently or for a considerable time, to have one's settled or usual abode, to live, in or at a particular place'.
+11

-20. The ordinary concepts test is asking whether your presence in Australia is usual and settled in contrast to temporary and casual.
-Because it looks at the nature of a person's presence in and connection to Australia, all the facts and circumstances that relate to that connection are relevant.
-Factors that commonly inform that connection are:
+- 20. The ordinary concepts test is asking whether your presence in Australia is usual and settled in contrast to temporary and casual.
+This is informed by both the nature, duration and quality of the person's physical presence and an intention to treat Australia as home.
+12 Factors that commonly inform the relevant association with Australia are:

 - period of physical presence in Australia

 - intention or purpose of presence

 - behaviour while in Australia

 - family, and business or employment ties

 - maintenance and location of assets, and

 - social and living arrangements.

-21. No single factor is necessarily decisive.
+- 21. No single factor is necessarily decisive.
 The weight given to each factor varies depending on individual circumstances.

-22. Many of the factors outlined in paragraph 20 of this Ruling are interrelated.
-For example, continued family connections are often also accompanied by assets in Australia (such as a house or furniture) and behaviour consistent with a familiar routine while in Australia.
-Temporary visitors often have few assets and few social connections.

-23. For these reasons, it is important to consider all the relevant connections together to inform the question of whether you reside in Australia.
-The factors do not stand alone.

-24. Because the ordinary concepts test asks whether you reside in Australia, the factors focus on your connection to Australia.
-Having connection to, or being a resident of another country does not necessarily diminish any connection to Australia.13 For this reason, the ordinary concepts test is not about dominance or exclusivity of residence in

-11 The Commissioner of Taxation of the Commonwealth of Australia v Applegate, Geoffrey David [1979] FCA 66 (Applegate); Clemens and Commissioner of Taxation [2015] AATA 124 (Clemens); Jaczenko and Commissioner of Taxation [2015] AATA 125 (Jaczenko); Koustrup and Commissioner of Taxation [2015] AATA 126 (Koustrup).
+10 The Commissioner of Taxation of the Commonwealth of Australia v Applegate, Geoffrey David [1979] FCA 66 (Applegate); Clemens and Commissioner of Taxation [2015] AATA 124 (Clemens); Jaczenko and Commissioner of Taxation [2015] AATA 125 (Jaczenko); Koustrup and Commissioner of Taxation [2015] AATA 126 (Koustrup).

-12 See Commissioner of Taxation v Miller [1946] HCA 23 at [99], per Latham CJ, citing Viscount Cave LC in Levene v Inland Revenue Commissioners [1928] AC 217 at [222], who cited the Oxford English Dictionary.
-Likewise, The Macquarie Dictionary online, accessed 14 September 2022, defines 'reside' as 'to dwell permanently or for a considerable time; have one's abode for a time'.
+11 See Commissioner of Taxation v Miller [1946] HCA 23; 73 CLR 93 at [99], per Latham CJ, citing Viscount Cave LC in Levene v Inland Revenue Commissioners [1928] AC 217 at [222], who cited the Oxford English Dictionary.